ZachSoles/TabView/README.md

 ToDo:
 1) Implement reorganizing and dragging of tabs
-2) Add animations for selecting a tab if any feedback please reach out to my email zacsoles@gmail.com
+2) Add animations for selecting a tab

+If any feedback please reach out to my email zacsoles@gmail.com